magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > NOTE 2: I personally consider the above `matches` definition as
 > bugged.
 As you'll see in a subsequent tutorial specifically dedicated
 > to `unit tests`, I always like to start testing functions from border
 > cases.
-What does it happen when the passed argument `s` to the
+What happens when the passed argument `s` to the
 > above anonymous function returned from `matches` is `nil`?
 >
 > You'll get a `NullPointerException` on the JVM and an almost